Academic Accommodations Request: Disclosing a Disability Effective January 2003

 - Information submitted to or contained in a Disability Resources and Services student file will not be released or copied for a student's personal use without written consent from the documentation originator, as designated by letterhead or signature.

-Students with documented disabilities can access support services through Disability Resources and Services (DRS) located in 218 Hanley Library.
+Students with documented disabilities can access support services through Disability Resources and Services (DRS) located in 202 Hanley Library.
 The goal of DRS is to provide students with the opportunity for the development of skills and strategies that will assist them in successfully fulfilling University policies and requirements.
 In instances where the documented disability precludes learning with accommodations, the University will permit the substitution of specific courses in order to best serve the student.
-Because these requirements are important elements of a program, each case must be carefully considered on an individual basis before the appropriate Dean of the student's School or College makes a decision.
+Because these requirements are important elements of a program, each case must be carefully considered on an individual basis before a decision can be made.

 The following are procedures that must be adhered to if a student with a documented disability is seeking a modification of course requirements: